DIY-able/MqttTinyController/README.md

 MqttTinyController runs on Raspberry Pi PicoW (RP2040) using any free cloud MQTT broker (e.g. HiveHQ or Mosquitto) to control home automation relay switches and contact switches.
 Support JSON payload for free mobile app such as "IoT MQTT Panel".

 # Project
 Many of the MQTT PicoW codes, samples, and tutorials available on the Internet lack the robustness required to handle real-life disasters.
 They often fall short, either being overly simplistic or lacking essential features.
 This code is designed to meet the demands of DIY enthusiasts, it has undergone extensive testing to ensure reliability, it's stable to run 24/7 at home.

 It was originally based on umqtt.simple, umqtt.robust but both of the libraries FAILED so badly in my test cases, later during the development cycle, the code was re-written using "mqtt_as" library and asyncio library.
 The final product is capable of operating continuously without interruption, even in the face of potential threats such as hacking attempts targeting your MQTT client account to manipulate relay toggling and potentially starts a fire in your home, this offers a layer of protection.
 While the code may not be entirely bulletproof, your input and contributions for enhancement are greatly appreciated.
 Please feel free to share any improvements you identify to help advance this project.

 # Thanks to Peter Hinch on mqtt_as.py and mqtt_local.py
 Thanks to the amazing "mqtt_as" library written by Peter Hinch from UK.
 Forget about umqtt.simple and umqtt.robust, mqtt_as is totally on another level.
 Together with uasyncio library, it solves every problem I had.
 Github: https://github.com/peterhinch/micropython-mqtt

 # Features
-- Support Relay (e.g. appliance control), Momentary Relay (e.g. garage door remote control, press/release) and contact switch (e.g. magnetic contact)
+- Support relay switches (e.g. appliance control) and contact switches (e.g. magnetic contact)
+- Capability to configure relay switches as momentary switches (e.g. garage doors with press/release functionality on remote control)
 - Only one single MQTT Topic is needed for both publishers and subscribers with the use of JSON.
 - Structure MQTT payload in JSON format to facilitate compatibility with mobile app "IoT MQTT Panel" leveraging JSON Path.
 - Automatic WiFi reconnection functionality to seamlessly reconnect in case of disconnection.
 (Thanks to Peter Hinch on mqtt_as library)
 - Automatic reconnection to the MQTT broker to maintain uninterrupted communication.
 (Thanks to Peter Hinch on mqtt_as library)
 - Quality of Service (QoS) level 1 to guarantee no message loss even in the event of MQTT broker downtime or WiFi disconnection.
-- Utilize the onboard LED to provide clear visual status indications: Operational (On) or System halted (Off)
+- Utilize the onboard LED to provide clear visual status indications: Operational, System halted or Connecting
-- Provide support for relay switches, with the added capability to configure them as momentary switches, ideal for controlling garage doors with press/release functionality on remote control.
-- Support contact switches for status reporting, particularly useful for magnetic contact sensors.
 - Implement hardware safeguards to prevent relay burnout caused by flooded incoming messages in a single batch, such as after WiFi reconnection.
 (Alternatively, you can use Peter Hinch's mqtt_as config["clean_init"])
 - Integrate hardware safeguards to prevent relay burnout in scenarios of excessive toggling, automatically resuming operation after a predefined interval.
 - Implement hardware safeguards to prevent message acceptance until a hardware reset if a predefined violation threshold is reached.
 - Ensure data usage protection by halting MQTT message publishing in the event of a fatal error until a hardware reset is performed.
 - Option to regularly publish hardware status to MQTT broker, broadcasting to all clients at predefined intervals for comprehensive monitoring and control.
-- Get stats like total uptime, outages
+- Retrieve statistics such as total uptime and outage occurrences.
-- Get temperature reading using the Pico onboard sensor
+- Obtain temperature readings using the onboard sensor of the Pico.
-- Get public IP address of your router
+- Retrieve the public IP address of your router.

 # Hardware
 - Raspberry Pi PicoW Pre-Soldered Header (e.g. Freenove FNK0065C from Amazon)